mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-variables.md

 a, b = True, False
 ```

-This is the same the multilple line declaration of:
+This is the same the multiple line declaration of:

 ```python
 a = True